 Hearing Aids and Assistive Devices

-Assistive devices include any tool that increases communication for a person with a speech, voice, language or hearing loss disorder.
+Assistive hearing devices include any tool that increases communication for a person with hearing loss.
 The following devices are available at UC San Diego.

-Tinnitus can be caused by several different things: age, earwax buildup, medications, or disorder (e.g., thyroid disorder, Ménière's disease).
+Tinnitus can be caused by several different things: age, earwax buildup, medications, noise exposure, a variety of factors, or other medical disorders.
 If treating the cause of tinnitus doesn't alleviate symptoms, there are devices that can help.

 When the hair cells in the cochlea are damaged, sound is unable to reach the auditory nerve.
 Cochlear implants helps bypass these damaged hair cells and provide direct stimulation to the auditory nerve, thereby restoring hearing.